nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 ### Tutorial structure

-Tutorials should begin with a landing page.
-For longer tutorials that are split over multiple pages, start the tutorial steps on a new page.
+All tutorials should begin with a landing page.
+For longer tutorials that are split over multiple pages, start the tutorial steps on a new page (more details below).
 See the [tutorial template](./tutorial_template_docs/TutorialTemplate.md) for a page outline.

 **Tutorial landing page components:**
 - Title
 - Brief description
-- Table of tutorial pages
+- Table of contents
-- Learning Objectives
+- "Learning Objectives"
-- Prerequisites
+- "Prerequisites"
-- Tutorial resources
+- "Tutorial Resources"

 *Title*

 Titles should be short and include the goal of the tutorial, e.g., `How to launch an AWS instance`, `How to create a website with Mkdocs`

 *Brief description*

 A brief description of what the tutorial is about (may be expanded in the Introduction section detailed below)

-*Table*
+*Table of contents*

 A Markdown formatted table for each page of the tutorial.
 The table columns should be named as follows: